sansbacher/docs/git/README.md

 ### Commit

 **Make a Commit** to the current Branch of all Staged files to the Git Index.
 If you skip `-m "message"` the editor will open so you can type a longer message.
-If you haven't created/checked out a Branch it will create one called master.
+If you haven't created/checked out a Branch it will create one called master or main.
 Good Commit messages will be a short 1 line sentence [up to 50 chars] summarizing your changes, a blank line, then a short paragraph with more details.
 Use the imperative: "Add tests for X" not "I added test for X" since a Commit message tells what will happen once a Commit is applied to the Working Tree.
 If you can't describe in few sentences what you did, you probably should commit more often.